 We also try to list the awards of the most prestigious strains.
 You’ll notice that we refer to our beloved marijuana strains in the feminine gender – lady, girl, queen, etc. Please take note that this is not sexism on our part, we are literally describing feminized (female) weed seeds and plants.

 When it comes to searching for the perfect strain, the varieties are seemingly endless.
 Remember, expert breeders make it their mission to blend unique qualities (like vibrant colours, disease-resistance, fast-flowering genetics, and unexpected tastes and smells) into world-class end-products.
 You should always buy seeds from reliable breeders with proven track records to ensure consistently high-quality cannabis.
-That’s why we only stock products from two of the most elite breeders on the planet - Dinafem and Humboldt Seed Organization (HSO).
-We owe them a huge debt of gratitude.
+That’s why we only stock products from two of the most elite breeders on the planet - Dinafem, Humboldt Seed Organization (HSO) and Oni Seed Co.

 You can also contact us if you have any questions.